KhamisiKibet/PySideExtn/pages/classes-parent/spb_cl.md

 Spiral Progress Bar uses the concept of steps, You set it up by specifying the minimum and maximum possible step values (for each concentric round progress bar individually), and it will display the percentage of steps that have been completed when you later give it the current step value(for each concentric round progress bar individually).
 The percentage is calculated by dividing the progress (`value()` - `minimum`)/(`maximum` - `minimum`)

-You can specify the minimum and the maximum number of steps with `spb_setMinimum()` and `spb_setMaximum`() The current number of steps is set with `spb_setValue()`.
+You can specify the minimum and the maximum number of steps with `setMinimum()` and `setMaximum`() The current number of steps is set with `setValue()`.
 Each of this function takes a tuple as input containing the respective values *(e.g.: spiral progress bar with default no. of round progress bars of 3, minimum as (0, 0, 0), maximum as (100, 100, 100), and value as (12, 75, 86), and so the spiral progress bar displays the following percentage 12%, 75%, 86% from outward to inwards respectively)* in order.
-The progress bar can be rewound to the beginning with `spb_reset()`
+The progress bar can be rewound to the beginning with `reset()`

 ## Naming Convention

 As the PySide2/PyQt5/PySide6/PyQt6 library is so big and most of the common name is occupied by the various methods in the class, I was limited to use a *custom name* for the methods in the SpiralProgressBar class, so I decided to go for a **prefix at the beginning** of each method name so that it is easy to remember.
-So to modify the spiral progress bar style, text, color, etc each time, the method name has to be called with a **prefix of `spb_`**.
-So the idea remains the same, eg: that if you want to set the maximum value of the progress bar, call the method `spb_setMaximum()` and pass the maximum tuple as an argument.
+So to modify the spiral progress bar style, text, color, etc each time, the method name has to be called with a **prefix of ``**.
+So the idea remains the same, eg: that if you want to set the maximum value of the progress bar, call the method `setMaximum()` and pass the maximum tuple as an argument.
 This idea applies to all other methods used in this class.

 The Spiral Progress Bar has **3 Parts: Line, Path, Number of Progress Bar**, *see below*